mmalenta/docker_tutorial/README.md

 * **Remove the image**

-    We might not want to stop there.
     We made sure that the container was no longer running and then we removed it.
-What if we want to go one step further and want to get rid of the image as well?
-Docker has a fairly intuitive command for that as well - instead of removing a container, we tell it to remove the image instead
+    What if we want to go one step further and want to get rid of the underlying image?
+Docker has a fairly intuitive command for that as well - instead of removing a container, we tell it to remove the image instead:

     ```docker
     $ docker image remove hello-world